The Levels of Multicultural Interaction

 Institutional Level

 This is the realm of rules, laws, organizational structure.
-These rules, laws, and structure are made and adapted by the participation and the greater will and expectations of the culture.
+These rules, laws, and structures are made and adapted by the participation and the greater will and expectations of the culture.
 As the culture changes, the institution changes to meet the needs of the Institution and the Culture.

 Transpersonal Level